fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-10-20】[huggingface / transformers js](https://github.com/huggingface/transformers.js) - State\-of\-the\-art Machine Learning for the web  Run 🤗 Transformers directly in your browser, with no need for a server!
 * 【2024-10-16】[chaxus / ran](https://github.com/chaxus/ran) - web components library, machine learning, function library and so on
 * 【2024-10-13】[sindresorhus / eslint\-plugin\-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) - More than 100 powerful ESLint rules
 * 【2024-10-11】[revoltchat / self\-hosted](https://github.com/revoltchat/self-hosted) - Deploy Revolt using Docker